Constantina (empress): Caesar's daughter

-Imperial daughter
+Daughter of emperor

 In September 578 Justin II appointed Tiberius as his co-emperor.
-On 5 October 578 Justin was dead and Tiberius became the sole Emperor.
-According to John of Ephesus, Sophia sent Patriarch Eutychius of Constantinople to Tiberius to convince him to divorce Ino.
-Offering both herself and her adult daughter Arabia as prospective brides for the new Emperor.
+On 5 October 578 Justin was dead and Tiberius became the sole emperor.
+According to John of Ephesus, Sophia sent Patriarch Eutychius of Constantinople to Tiberius to convince him to divorce Ino, offering both herself and her adult daughter Arabia as prospective brides for the new emperor.
 Tiberius refused.

 Tiberius apparently feared for the safety of his wife and daughters.
-John of Ephesus reports the three women secretly smuggled into Constantinople by boat, late at night.
-Ino was proclaimed Empress in a public ceremony and received the rank of Augusta.
+John of Ephesus reports the three women were secretly smuggled into Constantinople by boat, late at night.
+Ino was proclaimed empress in a public ceremony and received the rank of augusta.
 Sophia also retained her rank and continued to hold a section of the palace to herself.
-Constantina had now become one of two imperial daughters.

-The reign of her father as Emperor was relatively short.
-In 582 Tiberius fell ill and the matter of succession became urgent.
-As before, Sophia was asked to choose a successor for the dying Emperor and chose Maurice, a general who had accomplished a number of victories over Hormizd IV, son and successor of Khosrau I. According to Gregory of Tours, she was planning to marry the new imperial heir.
+The reign of her father as emperor was relatively short.
+In 582, Tiberius fell ill and the matter of succession became urgent.
+As before, Sophia was asked to choose a successor for a dying emperor and chose Maurice, a general who had accomplished a number of victories over Hormizd IV, son and successor of Khosrau I. According to Gregory of Tours, she was planning to marry the new imperial heir.

 Marriage

-John of Ephesus and Gregory of Tours both present the marriages of Constantina and Charito as Tiberius outmaneuvering Sophia in securing the loyalties of his sons-in-law.
+Gregory of Tours presents the marriages of Constantina and Charito as Tiberius outmaneuvering Sophia in securing the loyalties of his sons-in-law.
 On August 5, 582, Constantina was betrothed to Maurice and Charito to Germanus.
 Both men were named Caesars and became likely successors.

-Germanus was a patrician and governor of Africa Province.
-He is tentatively identified with the posthumous son of Germanus Justinus and Matasuntha mentioned by Jordanes.
-Matasuntha was a daughter of Amalasuntha and Eutharic.
-Eutharic is given by Jordanes as a son of Vetericus, grandson of Berimud and great-grandson of Thorismund.
+It was at this point that she received her name Constantina, in addition to her birth name Augusta, and Maurice was bestowed with the name Tiberius.

-A historical interpretation for the dual marriage was that Tiberius intended to appoint two co-emperors as his successors.
-Possibly with a division of provinces between them.
+A historical interpretation for the dual marriage was that Tiberius intended to appoint two co-emperors as his successors, possibly with a division of provinces between them.
 Whether there were such plans, they never took form.
 According to John of Nikiû, Germanus was Tiberius' favored candidate for the throne but declined out of humility.

-On 13 August Tiberius was already on his deathbed and civilian, military and ecclesiastical dignitaries awaited the appointment of his successor.
-Tiberius had reportedly prepared a speech on the matter but at this point was too weak to speak.
+On 13 August Tiberius was already on his deathbed and civilian, military, and ecclesiastical dignitaries awaited the appointment of his successor.
+Tiberius had reportedly prepared a speech on the matter but was too weak to speak.
 The quaestor sacri palatii read it for him.
-The speech proclaimed Maurice an Augustus and sole successor to the throne.
-On 14 August Tiberius died and Maurice became sole emperor.
+The speech proclaimed Maurice an augustus and sole successor to the throne.
+On 14 August Tiberius died and Maurice became emperor.
 Constantina remained his betrothed.